emmercm/www/src/blog/_if-it-doesnt-page-me.md

 - **Security issues.**

-  If I can semi-accurately identify a bot attack, I want to be paged.
-A bot attack will likely lead to availability issues or runaway spend.
+  If I can semi-accurately identify a breach or bot attack, I want to be paged.
+Both may require fast action, and both are going to be

 ## Matters of little import